 The Seattle Opera Chorus is a part time professional chorus.
 Each chorister is affiliated with the American Guild of Musical Artists (AGMA).
 Choristers should be able to physically perform basic stage direction.
 When possible, within the artistic parameters of a particular production, Management will make its best effort to make reasonable adjustments when requested.
 Such adjustments will be made solely at Management’s discretion.

-The next Open Chorus Auditions will take place in November 2018.
-Check this website after September 1, 2018 for further instructions on how to apply.
-Auditions must be scheduled in advance and will be by invitation only.
-Only residents of Seattle and/or the greater Seattle metropolitan area are eligible to sing in the Seattle Opera Chorus.
+The next Open Chorus Auditions for the Supplemental Chorus roster will take place in the spring of 2021.
+Please check this page after January 4, 2021 for more information.
+Auditions must be scheduled in advance and are by invitation only.
+Only residents of the greater Seattle metropolitan area (within a 55 mile radius of Seattle Center) are eligible to work as a member of the Seattle Opera Chorus.
+No phone calls, please.

 Candidates should prepare and memorize three selections in three different languages, one of which must be in Italian.
 Two selections must be opera arias.
 The remaining selection may be an art song or an oratorio excerpt.
 An accompanist will be provided for the use of singers who do not provide their own.